 Space is at an absolute premium

-This belief is echoed by Flexi Trucks Commercial Director John Maguire who had this to say about the recent phenomenon, “The space saving benefits that Flexi’s provide are increasing, well known and have been proved in the third party logistics industry over many years and the fact that Flexi technology enables far more efficient use of the available storage cube makes the trucks now particularly attractive to those companies that need to optimise the storage space available to them within their existing buildings.”
+This belief is echoed by Flexi Trucks Commercial Director John Maguire who had this to say about the recent phenomenon, “The space-saving benefits that Flexi’s provide are increasing, well known and have been proved in the third-party logistics industry over many years and the fact that Flexi technology enables far more efficient use of the available storage cube makes the trucks now particularly attractive to those companies that need to optimise the storage space available to them within their existing buildings.”

 What of the future?

-The company plans to increase their output in 2016 and will continue to utilise their brand new manufacturing facilities as well as push their forklift trucks relatively unusual attributes.
+The company plans to increase its output in 2016 and will continue to utilise its brand new manufacturing facilities as well as push their forklift trucks relatively unusual attributes.
 Demand for narrow-aisle trucks is at an all-time high and reflects current trends in both the logistics and retail sectors.
 As space becomes more valuable, businesses will need to adapt.
 This can be achieved through smart panning and re-configuring of already existing warehouse space and forklift truck fleets.

 As long as warehouse managers continue to invest in new ways to counter these issues, we should eventually see this trend become a permanent one.
 The two are correlated and Flexi Trucks have more than every right to be elated with their excellent 2015.